Optimization Algorithms in Density-Based Topology Optimization

 Optimality Criteria Method (OC)

 The Optimality Criteria (OC) method is a widely used algorithm in density-based topology optimization due to its simplicity and effectiveness.
-It provides a closed-form update rule for the design variables based on the optimality conditions derived from the Lagrangian of the problem.
+It provides a closed-form multiplicative update rule for the design variables, derived from the Karush–Kuhn–Tucker (KKT) optimality conditions of the compliance minimization problem.

 Assume the goal is to minimize compliance \(C(\rho)\) subject to a volume constraint:

-\(\lambda\) is chosen to satisfy the volume constraint (e.g., by bisection),
+• \(\lambda\) is a Lagrange multiplier chosen (typically by bisection) to satisfy the volume constraint,

-clip ensures the updated value stays within allowable bounds.
+• clip ensures the updated density stays within prescribed bounds,

-The OC update rule is applied iteratively, and move limits may also be enforced to restrict the change in \(\rho_e\) between iterations.
+• optional move limits may also be enforced to restrict the maximum per-iteration change in \(\rho_e\).

 Advantages